Paul Dukas

 At a time when French musicians were divided into conservative and progressive factions, Dukas adhered to neither but retained the admiration of both.
 His compositions were influenced by composers including Beethoven, Berlioz, Franck, d'Indy and Debussy.

 In tandem with his composing career, Dukas worked as a music critic, contributing regular reviews to at least five French journals.
-Later in his life he was appointed professor of composition at the Conservatoire de Paris and the École Normale de Musique; his pupils included Maurice Duruflé, Olivier Messiaen, Walter Piston, Manuel Ponce, Joaquín Rodrigo and Xian Xinghai.
+Later in his life he was appointed professor of composition at the Conservatoire de Paris and the École normale de musique de Paris; his pupils included Maurice Duruflé, Olivier Messiaen, Walter Piston, Manuel Ponce, Joaquín Rodrigo and Xian Xinghai.

 Life and career

 Early years

 Dukas was born in Paris, the second son in a Jewish family of three children.
 His father, Jules Dukas, was a banker, and his mother, Eugénie, was a capable pianist.
 When Dukas was five years old, his mother died giving birth to her third child, Marguerite-Lucie.
 Dukas took piano lessons but showed no unusual musical talent until he was 14 when he began to compose while recovering from an illness.
 He entered the Conservatoire de Paris at the end of 1881, aged 16, and studied piano with Georges Mathias, harmony with Théodore Dubois and composition with Ernest Guiraud.
 Among his fellow students was Claude Debussy, with whom Dukas formed a close friendship.
 Two early overtures survive from this period, Goetz de Berlichingen (1883) and Le Roi Lear (1883).
 The manuscript of the latter was rediscovered in the 1990s and the work was performed for the first time in 1995.

 Dukas won several prizes, including the second place in the Conservatoire's most prestigious award, the Prix de Rome, for his cantata Velléda in 1888.
 Disappointed at his failure to win the top prize, he left the Conservatoire in 1889.
 After compulsory military service he began a dual career as a composer and a music critic.